Why do medical doctors not understand chronic Lyme Disease?

 This situation means that many people who have chronic Lyme disease have to figure it out for themselves.
 People have to search online or read books to unravel the roots of their symptoms.

-This is something I had to do for myself.
+This approach is something I had to do for myself.
 I had suffered from chronic anxiety for 17 years without understanding why.
 Conventional medicine had provided some help through medication but zero for looking at the cause.

 If you suspect you have chronic Lyme disease and only have access to a conventional medical doctor, you need to be mindful of their limited knowledge, time and treatment options.
-When approaching a doctor mention just a couple of the most troublesome symptoms, rather than overwhelming them with a 20 or 30.
+When approaching a doctor mention just a couple of the most troublesome symptoms, rather than overwhelming them with a 20 or 30 symptoms.
 By using this approach, the doctor will be able to give you a better diagnosis and treatment protocol.

 This article is not intended to provide medical advice, diagnosis or treatment.